e-methane

 E-methane

 Fuel supply logistics and bunkering are well established for liquefied natural gas (LNG).
-Given that methane is the main constituent of LNG, e-methane is not representing any fundamentally new challenges in fuel storage, logistics and bunkering.
-If methane expands further as a shipping fuel, the port infrastructure for methane-based marine fuels must expand.
-Safety and all relevant operating procedures are already in place to deal with e.g. explosion risk.
-A remaining challenge at terminals and during bunkering of methane is the low boiling point resulting in a latent risk of boil-off.
-Well-to-wake emissions accounting will require strict control with methane venting or release in the entire supply chain.
+Given that methane is the main constituent of LNG, e-methane does not represent any fundamentally new challenges in fuel storage, logistics, and bunkering.
+Relevant safety and operating procedures are already in place to deal with e.g., explosion risk.

 Onboard energy storage & fuel conversion